 His research involves the application of criminology to the study of crime and justice issues in the developing world.
-His recent research has focused on procedural justice and legitimacy, police response to protests, gangs and gang violence, officer safety and wellness, and evaluating the impact of violent crime control initiatives.
+His recent research has focused on procedural justice and legitimacy, police response to protests, gang violence, officer safety and wellness, and evaluating the impact of violent crime control initiatives.

 His most recent work includes "Transforming the Police: Thirteen Key Reforms," which he co-edited with his ASU criminology colleagues.
-The book offer fresh, research-based perspectives to help law enforcement officials make better-informed decisions about running their agencies and best apply strategies and tactics.
+The book offers fresh, research-based perspectives to help law enforcement officials make better-informed decisions about running their agencies and best apply strategies and tactics.